AdobeDocs/workfront.en/help/quicksilver/workfront-goals/results-and-activities/connect-projects-to-goals-overview.md

 ## Connect projects to goals

 To move your organization forward, you must create alignment between your outputs (executed work) and your outcomes (strategic goals).
-You can show how the work your groups, teams, and individual contributors are performing contributes to the progress of your organization’s goals.
+You can show how the work your groups, teams, and individual contributors are performing contributes to the progress of your organization's goals.

 To this purpose, you can connect projects as activities (outputs or executed work) to your goals (outcomes).